-The North American Ice Service (NAIS) is a partnership between the Canadian Ice Service, the United States' National/Naval Ice Center, and the United States Coast Guard's International Ice Patrol.
-This partnership was struck in June of 2004 after what was then known as the "Joint Ice Working Group" (JIWG) became the "North American Ice Service Working Group" (NAIS-WG).
-The NAIS, as we know it today, was effectively created in January of 2008 with the signing of a new MOU between Environment Canada and the United States' National Oceanic and Atmospheric Administration (NOAA) which replaced the MOU between NOAA and the Meteorological Service of Canada in 2003.
+The North American Ice Service is a partnership between the Canadian Ice Service, the United States' National/Naval Ice Center, and the United States Coast Guard's International Ice Patrol.
+This partnership was struck in June of 2004 after what was then known as the "Joint Ice Working Group" became the "North American Ice Service Working Group".
+The North American Ice Service, as we know it today, was effectively created in January of 2008 with the signing of a new Memorandum of understanding between Environment Canada and the United States' National Oceanic and Atmospheric Administration which replaced the Memorandum of understanding between National Oceanic and Atmospheric Administration and the Meteorological Service of Canada in 2003.

 Ice and iceberg charts and bulletins are provided in joint areas of interest.
 These areas include the Great Lakes and Bering Strait for ice conditions and the Newfoundland and Labrador coast for iceberg information.
 Satellite imagery is shared as much as possible in order to ensure a common knowledge of the ice conditions.

 This partnership strengthens each service by allowing free sharing of ideas, procedures, and knowledge, as well as being able to take advantage of each other's strengths.

 Ice in Canada: Interesting Facts

 In winter, ice normally covers an area of a little more than 4 million square kilometres in Canadian waters.

 From winter to the end of summer, the amount of ice that melts is enough to cover the surface of 60% of Canada's provinces!

 Every year, roughly 40,000 icebergs migrate through Canada's eastern waters.
 Only the Pacific Coast of Canada is unaffected by ice.

 View the maximum sea ice extent for a normal winter ice season in Canadian waters.